 - You or your company will provide 10% of the project cost as the required cash/equity contribution.

-- SBA 504 loan fees and interim lender fees are included in the project cost and in the project financing.
+- SBA 504 loan fees are included in the project cost and in the SBA 504 loan calculations.

 - A typical market bank interest rate and bank loan amortization of 25 years have been used for estimating purposes.

 - Your loan will fund at the current SBA 504 rate, which changes each month and impacts the BVR index accordingly.